-APPENDIX D ARTICLE 5 FY 2017 WATER SERVICES ENTERPRISE FUND BUDGET
+APPENDIX D ARTICLE 5

+FY 2017 WATER SERVICES ENTERPRISE FUND BUDGET

 The Water Services Enterprise Fund is intended to be self-supporting.
-FY 2017 estimated water revenue includes connection fees (\$35,200), water use charges (\$88,500) and deferred connection fee payments from connections in previous years (\$58,970) which, together with a \$49,102 transfer from the Water Services Enterprise Fund Balance, results in total water system revenues of \$232,822.
-Additionally, \$45,000 will be raised and appropriated to adequately fund the Water Services Enterprise Fund Balance account.
-The Water Enterprise Fund will reimburse the General Fund \$\\\\\\ for Water Enterprise expenses carried in the general operating budget such as employee salaries and benefits and the cost of shared employees.
+FY 2017 estimated water revenue includes connection fees (\$49,251), water use charges (\$92,150) and deferred connection fee payments from connections in previous years (\$58,040) which, together with other fees of \$1,050 results in total Water System revenue of \$200,491.
+A \$38,846 transfer from the Water Services Enterprise Fund Balance and an appropriation of, \$45,000 are necessary to adequately fund the Water Services Enterprise Fund operations.
+The Water Enterprise Fund will reimburse the General Fund \$5,000 for Water Enterprise expenses carried in the general operating budget such as employee salaries and benefits and the cost of shared employees.